w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands.md

 ### <font color =b32d2d>Fishing Shop</font> {: #FishingShop}
+You can find the fishing shop with the `/shop view` or `/fish shop` commands.
 The <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing" target="_blank">fishing</a> shop is where you can spend the Fish Tokens you earn from selling your fish.
 Throughout the fishing shop you'll find fishing-related items like tools, buckets, and baits, as well as fish tank decorations and some foods that can be consumed to give you boosts outside of fishing.

 Some items in the Fish Shop are restricted, though, and you'll notice they are grayed out.
 These items need to be unlocked by either leveling up a special skill in /fish skills, or by being friends with one of the fishing NPCs.